 The attack underscored the vulnerability of Nigeria's federal capital, built in the 1980s in the geographic centre of the country to replace coastal Lagos as the seat of government for what is now Africa's biggest economy and top oil producer.

 Boko Haram militants fighting for an Islamic state have largely been confined to the remote northeast.
-They have been particularly active there over the past few months and are increasingly targeting civilians they accuse of collaborating with the government or security forces."NO SURPRISE"
+They have been particularly active there over the past few months and are increasingly targeting civilians they accuse of collaborating with the government or security forces.

 "In some ways it's not a big surprise," said Kole Shettima, director of the Abuja office of U.S. charitable institution, the MacArthur Foundation.
 "The situation has been escalating.

 "It's a statement that they are still around and they can attack Abuja when they want, and instill fear."

 The Islamists, who want to carve an Islamic state out of Nigeria, have in the past year mostly concentrated their attacks in the northeast, where their insurgency started.

 There had been no such violence near the capital since suicide car bombers targeted the offices of the newspaper This Day in Abuja and the northern city of Kaduna in April 2012.

 Security forces at the time said that was because a Boko Haram cell in neighbouring Niger state had been broken up.

 A Christmas Day bombing of a church in Madalla, on the outskirts of Abuja, killed 37 people in 2011, although the main suspect in that attack is now behind bars.
 Boko Haram also claimed responsibility for a bomb attack on the United Nations' Nigeria headquarters that killed 24 people on Aug.
 26, 2011.